canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes

-A longer, possibly multi-line description of the ROCK.
+A longer, possibly multi-line description of the rock.

 ``version``
 -----------